Classic Team Lotus

 Ronnie Peterson Monaco 1974

 A period of relative quiet provoked the team into a fundamental review of F1 car design that resulted in the ultimate Team Lotus ‘Unfair Advantage’ namely Ground Effect.
-With a minimum drag penalty very high downforce was created by channelling the under-car airflow through venturi under the sidepods and protecting the resultant low pressure area with side skirts that trailed on the track surface.
+With a minimum drag penalty very high downforce was created by channelling the under-car airflow through venturi under the sidepods and protecting the resultant low-pressure area with side skirts that trailed on the track surface.
 This design concept could not be readily copied.
 Furthermore the 'V' configuration of the Cosworth DFV engine increased the available downforce unlike the flat-12 engine layout of arch rival Ferrari.
 In 1978 Mario Andretti and Ronnie Peterson were virtually unbeatable in their Lotus Type 79s.
 Once more the Team was so confident that race victory decals were printed before each race so that they could be slapped on as the drivers sprayed the champagne.
-However the excitement was brought to an end when Ronnie died as a result of a startline accident at Monza.
+However, the excitement was brought to an end when Ronnie died as a result of a start-line accident at Monza.

 Mario Andretti 1978